willGraham01/PiranhasHalfyord/plot/scenes/07-hideout-infiltration.md

 - (Investigation / Perception DC 14 ADV: Tapping the walls for hollow spots or loose bricks) Tapping along the walls identifies the hollow wall.
 If the character is not tapping along the walls, they might instead notice faint slits of light creeping through the stonework near the hollow wall, which is odd because they are underground and not outward-facing.
 - (Strength DC 20) The hollow wall can be broken down.
 This is LOUD.

 Allow other methods for discover of a way forward or ingenuity - using explosives to break down the walls for example by igniting the alcoholic barrels.
 Just make sure to note if the entry method the party chooses is LOUD, and/or destabilising to the structure of the building.

 Whiskers can be used to provide context clues.
 If the party is genuinely stuck, have them move a barrel which reveals a cat-sized hole.
 Whiskers (or a druid party member) can then go through the hole and open the hollow door from the inside.

 ## Hideout Recreational Area

-Going through the wall will place the gang in the gathering hall that the gang has underground.
+Going through the wall will place the party in the gathering hall that the gang has underground.
 This area will be well-lit and most likely populated by gang members, unless they were all apprehended at the docks.
 There are two further exits on either side of the far side of the room, both with closed doors.
 Immediately in front of the wall-door is a desk and a makeshift supply dump that the gang has been using for their magical items and potions.
-There is a logbook on the desk which details which materials are assigned to who for which heists or missions.
+There is a logbook on the desk which details which materials are assigned to who, for which heists or missions - note that the cargo heist today is listed as the last entry on the board.
-The centre of the room is taken up by a recreation area - there are rugs and cushions to form a seating area, and a table with cards and games left lying around.
+The centre of the room is taken up by a recreation area - there are rugs and cushions to form a seating area, and a table with cards and games left out.
 There is a notice board on the wall just beside the "games" table which has gang announcements of sorts.
 In particular, there will be a "next delivery exchange" note which may incriminate Groubun.
 The far end of the room has a table that's used as an eatery, and an unkempt bookshelf.

-Taking the door at the far end of the room on the same wall as that which leads to the cellar will take the party to the lodgings.
+Taking the door at the far end of the room, on the same wall as that which leads to the cellar, will take the party to the lodgings.
-There are several beds in here, a few weapon racks with various items missing or mislaid, some spare plain clothes in wardrobes, and a number of silver-shark-tooth necklaces similar to those that the party might have recovered from gang members they've encountered before.
+There are several beds in here, a few weapon racks with various items missing or mislaid, some spare plain clothes in wardrobes, and a number of silver-tooth necklaces similar to those that the party might have recovered from gang members they've encountered before.

 The door opposite to the lodgings is reinforced, and leads into a log corridor lit by scones.
 At the end of the corridor there are two sets of doors facing each other.